scenerystack/community/docs/reference/api/sim/PreferencesPanelSection.md

 # PreferencesPanelSection

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/preferences/PreferencesPanelSection.ts](https://github.com/phetsims/joist/blob/main/js/preferences/PreferencesPanelSection.ts) for the most up-to-date information.

 ## Overview

 A section of content in a PreferencesPanel of the PreferencseDialog.
 Handles layout for the title of the section